-We then smeared glue stick on cardstock paper, and added the squares in random patterns.
+We then smeared glue stick on a sheet of cardstock paper, and added the tissue paper squares in random patterns.

 Finally, we added dots of glue to our trees, and glued down the snow.
 All done!
 (Note: the artist at Back to the Drawing Board added detail using a thin tipped marker.
 We opted not to add this detail.

 Then, wah lah!
 Our Winter Tissue Paper Trees were done!
 They will add a cheerful addition to our homes throughout the winter months.
 They remind me of Eric Carle illustrations.
 Fun!